onearmbandit/wacoal-test/plugins/insert-headers-and-footers/readme.txt

 Syed Balkhi

 == Changelog ==

+= 2.0.6 =
+* New: WPCode Library public snippets can now be installed with 1-click on sites connected to the WPCode Library - no more copy/paste needed!
+* New: We added a new setting for the editor height, so you can set the editor to a custom height or make it automatically grow with the code.
+* Tweak: We adjusted the "Connect To Library" functionality to improve support for site names with special characters or empty names.
+* Fix: We added extra checks to prevent errors when certain conditional logic rules were being called too early with PHP snippets.

 = 2.0.5 =
 * New: 2 new bulk actions are available in the admin to allow enabling or disabling multiple snippets at once.